Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Introduction

 The strength of such a system is its ability to meet the demand, in bikes and empty spots.
 This demand is complex.
 It depends on the time of the day, the day of the week (week or week-end), the season and the weather, but also the location: housing or working areas generate going-and-coming flows; flows are also generated from up-hill to down-hill stations.
 This creates unbalanced traffic during the day.
 Moreover, the system is stochastic due to the arrivals at the stations, the origin-destination pairs and the trip lengths.
 The lack of resources also generates random choices from the users, who must search for another station.
 These facts are supported by several data analyses, \emph{e.g.}, \cite{Borgnat-1,Froehlich-1,Nair-1}.

 When building a bike-sharing system, a first strategic decision is the planning of the number of stations, their locations and their size.
-Other long-term operation decisions involve static pricing and deciding on the number of bikes in the system.
+Other long-term operation decisions involve static pricing and fixing the number of bikes in the system.
 Several papers have studied these issues.
 See \cite{katzev2003car,shaheen2007growth,demaio2004will,demaio2009bike,Nair-2}.
-They study the static planning problem based on economical aspects and growth trend.
-Another important research direction concerns bike repositioning: to solve the problem of unbalanced traffic, bikes can be moved by the operator, either during the night when the traffic is low (static repositioning) or during the day (dynamic repositioning). \cite{Raviv-1} study the optimal placement of bikes at the beginning of a day. \cite{Chemla-1} develop an algorithm that minimizes the distance traveled by trucks to achieve a given bike positioning, assuming that bikes do not move (\emph{e.g.}, during the night).
-The dynamic aspects are studied by \cite{Contardo-1} but their model ignores bike moves between periodical updates of the system, or by \cite{Hampshire-1,Raviv-2}; they model the station states.
-These papers mainly rely on optimization techniques and model the arrival and departure of users at each station as stochastic processes.
+They study the static planning problem based on economical aspects and growth trends.
+Another important research direction concerns bike repositioning: To solve the problem of unbalanced traffic, bikes can be moved by the operator, either during the night when the traffic is low (static repositioning) or during the day (dynamic repositioning). \cite{Raviv-1} study the optimal placement of bikes at the beginning of a day. \cite{Chemla-1} develop an algorithm that minimizes the distance traveled by trucks to achieve a given bike positions, assuming that bikes do not move (\emph{e.g.}, during the night).
+The dynamic aspects are studied by \cite{Contardo-1,Hampshire-1,Raviv-2}, but their model ignores bike moves between periodical updates of the system.
+These papers rely mainly on optimization techniques.

-Redistribution can also been done by users.
-In most bike-sharing systems, users have access to the real-time state of the stations, \emph{e.g.}, by using a smartphone.
-They can choose to take or to return their bikes to neighboring stations of their destinations.
+Redistribution can also be done by users.
+In most BSS, users have access to the real-time state of the stations, \emph{e.g.}, by using a smartphone.
+They can choose to take or to return their bikes to a station near their destinations.
 Moreover they can be encouraged to do so by the system.
-For example, Paris, via the Velib+ system, offers a static reward by giving free time slots to bring more bikes to up-hill stations.
-It is estimated that the number of people that obtain rewards via Velib+ during the day is equivalent to the number of bikes redistributed by truck.
+For example, Paris, via the Velib+ system, offers a static reward by giving free time slots in order to bring more bikes to up-hill stations.
+It is estimated that the number of people that obtain rewards via Velib+ during the day is equivalent to the number of bikes redistributed by trucks.
 To compensate for real-time congestion problems, an alternative is to use real-time pricing mechanisms.
 This type of congestion control mechanism is widely applied in the transportation or car-rental industry, \emph{e.g.}, \cite{guerriero2012revenue,waserhole2012vehicle}.
 Nevertheless, its application to BSS is unclear, as the price paid per trip for using BSS is usually low.